kvn-media/atgdatastreamer/Documentation.md

 - **serial:** Serial port communication.
 - **usecase:** Business logic and use case implementations.

+## Middleware
+The application utilizes middleware for logging.
+The `MyLoggingMiddleware` middleware logs information about each incoming request.

+## Caching
+The application implements an in-memory cache using the `github.com/patrickmn/go-cache` library.
+The cache is initialized with a default expiration time of 5 minutes.

 ## Testing Scenarios
 - Ensure data tank creation, retrieval, update, and deletion work as expected.
 - Verify serial port communication by reading data from the serial port.
-- Check the integration with external systems through HTTPS delivery.
+- Test HTTPS data delivery.
+- Evaluate database migration functionality.

 ## To-Do List
-- [ ] Implement caching for improved performance.
+- [x] Implement caching for improved performance.
-- [ ] Enhance error handling and logging.
+- [x] Enhance error handling and logging.
 - [ ] Add validation for API inputs.
 - [ ] Implement unit tests for critical components.
+- [ ] Implement authentication for secure access.
+- [ ] Implement HTTPS server for improved security.

 ## Future Improvements
-- [ ] Support multiple serial ports.
-- [ ] Implement secure communication protocols.
 - [ ] Integrate with additional data sources and sinks.
+- [ ] Integration with other data delivery mechanisms.
+- [ ] Dockerization for easy deployment.
+- [ ] Support for additional database systems.

 ## Code Flow
 The following is a simplified flow of the application code: